-All management of retained trees will be based on maintaining and improving their condition for the benefit of wildlife, balancing this against any health and safety requirements, particularly those trees containing confirmed bat roosts as described in section 3.1.2.3 above.
+All management will be based on maintaining and improving their condition for the benefit of wildlife.
 Felling and pruning will be avoided as far as is possible.

 All trees will subject of periodic arboricultural assessment.

 Health and safety concerns may require that management be undertaken, in which case the measures detailed in section 3.1.2.3 above will be followed prior to any work being undertaken.